Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - OutputItem: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) and sets the recipe's output item, defaults to empty
 - OutputFluid: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
-- Outputs: A convienence method for setting both outputs, identical to `.outputItem().outputFluid()`
+- Outputs: A convenience method for setting both outputs, identical to `.outputItem().outputFluid()`
 - InputItem: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
 - InputFluid: Accepts a [FluidStackIngredient](../bindings/#fluid-stack-ingredient) and sets the recipe's input fluid, defaults to empty
-- Inputs: A convience method for setting both inputs, identical to `.inputItem().inputFluid()`
+- Inputs: A convenience method for setting both inputs, identical to `.inputItem().inputFluid()`
-- Sound: Accepts a string, representing the registry name of a sound event whihc is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`
+- Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]

 {: .notice }
 An instant barrel recipe must have an input item, input fluid, or both